1587/speaking-exam/00-part3.md

 My answer:

 ```
-I like the Chinese musician LangLang, his music are mild, sound very comfortable.
+I like the Chinese musician LangLang, he palys classical music on the piano,  his music is mild, sound very comfortable.

-Usually, I choose music from the music charts over internet.
+Usually, I choose music from the internet. like youtube , apple music,tiktok.
-That's very convenient.
-(That will save my time.)
+i can see other people' comments about the music.

-I like to listen to music on my phone.
+I like to listen to music by my iphone when i am alone.
-Because I am very busy (with working) and I don't have much time to go to music center.
+Because I am very busy with working and I don't have much time to go to music center.
 It is very convenient by phone.
 ```